EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### Transpilation to Javascript

-In order to create the toy model, we needed to use a language which can be run client side in the browser.
+In order to create the web-based version of the model, we needed to use a language which can be run client side in the browser.
 Since Python cannot do this, we needed to convert the source code into a language which can - with the obvious choice being Javascript.

 Instead of manually re-writing the entire model into Javascript, we decided to use an automated tool to do it for us.
 This class of tool is called a transpiler, which converts between two languages in the same tier in the language complexity hierarchy (e.g. two high level languages).
 We considered a number of tools, with the main decision being between [Brython](https://brython.info/), a runtime transpiler which translates the Python code to Javascript on the fly, and [Transcrypt](https://www.transcrypt.org/), a build-time transpiler which translates the code beforehand.
 We decided to use Transcrypt, as it offers better performance, having pre-compiled the code, and since it allows an easier integration into the Javascript DOM.

-The transpilation process was not totally seamless, as some language properties in python are not supported in Javascript, for example named parameters and adding lists, and not all of the libraries used were supported by Transcrypt, meaning some of the `random` methods had to be implemented by hand, and the output graphs and excel exporter had to be totally removed.
+The transpilation process was not totally seamless, as some language properties in Python are not supported in Javascript, for example named parameters and adding lists, and not all of the libraries used were supported by Transcrypt, meaning some of the `random` methods had to be implemented by hand, and the output graphs and excel exporter had to be totally removed.

 In order to display the output in a visual manner, we used the [Chart.js](https://www.chartjs.org/) package, which is commonly used for client side data plotting.